• Skip to primary navigation

 Alongside the memorable culinary scene in Jasper National Park, there’s also a fantastic shopping scene.
 Stroll through the town of Jasper to explore the multitude of local shops selling everything from mountain-inspired souvenirs to contemporary fashion and so much more.

-3 days in Jasper includes shopping.
 A couple enjoys an ice cream while shopping in the Jasper downtown.

 A couple enjoys an ice cream while shopping in Jasper – photo provided by Travel Alberta credit Roth and Ramberg